Contemporary SpiritualityMeaning and Mysticism in the Modern Age

 Explore the foundations of meaning and belief in the modern world, connections between the sacred and profane, and topics including altered states, eco-spirituality, and sacred activism.
 You will learn how to navigate through these confused times with a greater understanding of spirituality and its place within our intersecting ecosystems of meaning.

-hosted by Hannah Close
+taught by Hannah Close

 Eddy Elsey exploreS how we can view our culture in a more meaningful light, and how our journeys from cultural tribe - to family - to community have sacred undertones that can bring healing personally and collectively.
 Nora Bateson's session will explore the meaning crisis.
 John Vervaeke's session explo...